-The Board of the Company approved these financial statements for issue to the shareholders on 21 March 2012.
-The shareholders have the power to reject the financial statements prepared and issued by management and the right to request that new financial statements be issued.
+The Board of the Company approved these financial statements for issue to the shareholders on 28 February 2013.
+The shareholders have the power to reject the financial statements prepared by the management and the right to request that new financial statements be issued.